mediaexplorer74/NFC/README.md

 **Phone os:** Windows 10 Mobile

 ## Description
-This repository is NFC App prototype (draft, sketch) made with Xamarin Forms tech specially for Android system.
+This repository is NFC App prototype (draft, sketch) made with UWP tech.
-(the original source code was the Troika Dumper, the nativ Android application on Java).
-This app cannot write data, but reads some important parameters: the UID, balance of transport card, etc.
+This app cannot write data, but reads some transport card's parameters... in encrypted form ;)
-Please note: this is only technology prototype, my result of NFC-on-Android micro-RnD.

 # Contribute!
 There's still a TON of things missing from this proof-of-concept (MVP) and areas of improvement